Hardware-Assisted Parameterized Circuit Execution: Validation, Benchmarking, and Characterization

 \subsection{Gate Set Tomography}

-Tomographic reconstruction methods, such as QPT and GST, scale exponentially in the number of qubits and are thus typically a very costly form of gate characterization.
-While PCE cannot change the poor scaling of tomography, it can improve their runtime performance, since there is a high degree of degeneracy in circuit structures, particularly for long-sequence GST.
-To demonstrate this, we perform two-qubit GST with and without PCE (Appendix~\ref{subsec:paramgst} describes the experiment parameters), and summarize some of the relevant performance metrics in Table \ref{tab:gst}.
-We observe that the estimated entanglement infidelities for all of the gates in the gate set (except $Y_{\pi/2}$ on Q2) are equal up to $10^{-3}$ ($10^{-2}$) for the single-qubit gates (two-qubit CZ gate).
-However, we observe that the model violation ($N_\sigma$) is significantly lower for PCE (411) than for the standard case (2672), suggesting that the GST model for the PCE data is more trustworthy.
-This could be, in part, due to the fact that PCE reduces the total execution time (see Table \ref{tab:summary}), and thus would be less susceptible to any kind of parameter drift during the execution of the circuits.
+Tomographic reconstruction methods, such as QPT and GST, scale exponentially in the number of qubits and are thus computationally expensive form of gate characterization.
+While PCE cannot change the inherent poor scaling of tomography, it can improve the runtime performance by exploiting the high degree of structural redundancy in circuits, especially in long-sequence GST.
+To demonstrate this, we perform two-qubit GST in sooftware and with PCE (experiment parameters are described in Appendix~\ref{subsec:paramgst}) and summarize key performance metrics in Table \ref{tab:gst}.
+We observe that the estimated entanglement infidelities for all of the gates in the gate set (except $Y_{\pi/2}$ on Q2) are equal up to $10^{-3}$ for the single-qubit gates and $10^{-2}$ for two-qubit CZ gate, respectively.
+Additionally, as shown in Figure~\ref{fig:gst}(a) and (b), we observe that the model violation ($N_\sigma$) is significantly lower for PCE (411) compare to the standard case (2672), suggesting that the GST model for the PCE data is more trustworthy.
+This could be, in part, due to the fact that PCE reduces the total execution time, and thus would be less susceptible to any kind of parameter drifts in QPU during the execution of the circuits.

-In Figs.~\ref{fig:gst}(a) and (b), we profile the time it takes to perform GST on the host and control systems, respectively.
-We observe that PCE provides an $89\times$ speedup for the compile stage and a $37\times$ speedup for the assemble stage on the host computer.
-On the control side, we observe a $22\times$ speedup for loading the circuits, but we have the additional cost of loading the parameters onto the FPGA.
-Altogether, we observe a $6.86\times$ speedup in the classical side of performing GST.
-Even though, as shown in Table~\ref{tab:summary}, the classical time for GST is about $13.34\%$.